The use of pearl powder as a cosmetic agent to beautify and lighten skin has been well-documented throughout history.

 Today, scientific studies are uncovering that pearl powder can stimulate the skin’s fibroblasts.
 It can also help regenerate collagen, thus improving skin tone and creating more youthful-looking skin.
 Research has also shown that pearl powder can speed up healing for various skin conditions such as redness, rashes as well as wounds and burns.
 (Source: Lopez E, Le Faou A, Borzeix S, Berland S. “Stimulation of rat cutaneous fibroblasts and their synthetic activity by implants of powdered pearl/mother of pearl).”

 In Europe, the use of pearl powder started becoming popular more than two centuries ago in the 1800s.

 A white complexion was very desirable in the 1800s and pearl powder was a popular way for European women to artificially gain a fairer complexion.
 In this case, pearl powder was applied on the skin as a cosmetic.
 In other words, it was a type of make-up.

 A few types of pearl powder were commonly used, but the best kind was made from crushing real pearls.
 When applied on the skin, real pearl powder not only gave the wearer a whiter complexion but also a more beautiful one.
 However, pearl powder made from natural pearls were predictably expensive.

 More common and cheaper to produce was pearl powder that came from mother-of-pearls and oystershells.
 However, this type of pearl powder was much less fine and created an artificial shine on the skin.
 In the past, cosmetic makers used to mix pearl powder with French chalk or talc to make the powder stick better to the skin.

-Pearl powder as a skin lightener (Present Day)
+Pearl powder as a skin lightener in modern times

 Modern Chinese women today use pearl powder to keep their skin looking young and wrinkle-free.
 Nowadays, pearl powder is applied externally as a face mask and also taken internally by drinking it in a tea.